emberjs/core-notes/docs-team/2017-09/september-21.md

 #### Build/Status Page

-RM: Got a volunteer to implement auto update of builds page. (name here).
-Post 2.8 should be on npm.
+RM: Got a volunteer to implement auto update of builds page, xomaczar.
+Ember post 2.8 should be on npm.

 RM: there’s also the status page that is nearing MVP, so we will want to deploy soon.
 Will have roadmap after the face to face this weekend.